johnno1962/Dynamo/README.md

     end
 ```

-Running an SSL server requires set of certificates which is generated using code slightly modified
+Running an SSL server requires set of certificates which can be generated using code slightly modified
 from robbiehanson's [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer) under a
 BSD license contained in the Utilities/DDKeyChain.[hm] source.